cockroachdb/docs/v22.2/cost-based-optimizer.md

 ### Control whether the `avg_size` statistic is used to cost scans

 The `avg_size` table statistic represents the average size of a table column.
 If a table does not have an average size statistic available for a column, it uses the default value of 4 bytes.

 The optimizer uses `avg_size` to cost scans and relevant joins.
 Costing scans per row regardless of the size of the columns comprising the row doesn't account for time to read or transport a large number of bytes over the network.
 This can lead to undesirable plans when there are multiple options for scans or joins that read directly from tables.

 Cockroach Labs recommends that you allow the optimizer to consider column size when costing plans.
-If you are an advanced user and need to disable using `avg_size` for troubleshooting or performance tuning reasons, you can disable it by setting the [`cost_scans_with_default_col_size` session variable](set-vars.html#cost-scans-with-default-col-size) to true with `SET cost_scans_with_default_col_size=true`.
+If you are an advanced user and need to disable using `avg_size` for troubleshooting or performance tuning reasons, set the [`cost_scans_with_default_col_size` session variable](set-vars.html#cost-scans-with-default-col-size) to `true` with `SET cost_scans_with_default_col_size=true`.

 ## Control whether the optimizer creates a plan with a full scan